ignatandrei/patterns/src/patternsSite/docs/patterns/IOC.md

 ## Homework

-Implement a simple IoC container that will allow you to register and resolve dependencies.
-The container should be able to resolve dependencies by type and by name.
+Implement a simple IoC container that will allow you to register and resolve dependencies.    <br />
+The container should be able to resolve dependencies by type and by name.    <br />